szTheory/exifcleaner/README.md

 * **X3F** – Sigma/Foveon RAW
 * **XMP** – Extensible Metadata Platform sidecar file

+## Known Issues

+>Some antivirus software has been known to cause problems for the Windows version of ExifTool.
+Norton Antivirus may delete ExifTool when it is run, Windows Defender may slow down launching of ExifTool or hang it altogether, and Bitdefender Antivirus may block ExifTool from writing files.
+Presumably this is due to the way the ExifTool package for Windows works -- it unpacks executable files into a temporary directory and runs from there, which apparently may be seen as a threat by antivirus software.
+A work-around is to add ExifTool to the exclusion list of the antivirus software.

+Source: "Known Issues" section from the [official ExifTools website](https://exiftool.org/)

 ## Development

 Built with [Electron](https://electronjs.org).
 Uses [node-exiftool](https://www.npmjs.com/package/node-exiftool) as a wrapper for [Exiftool](https://exiftool.org/) binaries.